 Roundabout Details [SP 1311-14(a) and 1311-14(b)] show roundabout geometry in addition to what is shown on the Schematic Plan.
 Additional information may be obtained by contacting the Office of Roadway Engineering.

+Curb Ramp Details – Provide horizontal layout dimensions, slopes, and elevations to provide ADA-compliant curb ramps.

 1312 Drainage Details